quantmind/quantflow/notebooks/models/weiner.md

 # Weiner Process

-In this document, we use the term Weiner process $w_t$ is a Brownian motion with stadard deviation given by the parameter $\sigma$; that is to say, the one-dimensional Weiner process is defined as:
+In this document, we use the term Weiner process $w_t$ to indicate a Brownian motion with standard deviation given by the parameter $\sigma$; that is to say, the one-dimensional Weiner process is defined as:

 1. $w_t$ is Lévy process
 2. $d w_t = w_{t+dt}-w_t \sim N\left(0, \sigma dt\right)$ where $N$ is the normal distribution